heybeam/lambda-layer-canvas-nodejs/README.md

 [Fabric.js](https://github.com/fabricjs/fabric.js) is a framework that makes it easy to work with HTML5 canvas element.
 It is an interactive object model on top of canvas element.
 It is also an SVG-to-canvas (and canvas-to-SVG) parser.

-### Konva support

-[Konva](https://github.com/konvajs/konva) is a framework that enables high performance animations, transitions, node nesting, layering, filtering, caching, event handling for desktop and mobile applications, and much more.

-> **Note:** From Canvas Layer v2.9.3 release, since konva-node package is deprecated, konva package is used directly through build script.

 ## Getting started

 To get started, please visit https://github.com/charoitel/lambda-layer-canvas-nodejs/wiki/Getting-Started

 Made with ❤️ by Charoite Lee and contributors.
-Available on the [AWS Serverless Application Repository](https://aws.amazon.com/serverless)